shakfu/cymongoose/docs/advanced/performance.rst

 Performance Optimization Guide
 ===============================

-This guide covers performance tuning and optimization for pymongoose applications.
+This guide covers performance tuning and optimization for cymongoose applications.

 Performance Characteristics
 ---------------------------